tawounfouet/dj4e-course-project/resources/guide-dj4e-course-project.md

 `Overview`
 A view is a “type” of web page in your Django application that generally serves a specific function and has a specific template.
 For example, in a blog application, you might have the following views:

+### Django Tutorial 04
+Writing your first Django app, part 4¶

+#### Write a minimal form¶
+Let’s update our poll detail template (“polls/detail.html”) from the last tutorial, so that the template contains an HTML <form> element: